georgexyz19/inkscapetutorial.org/content/posts/extension16_arrowhead.md

 The current arrowhead program is still simple and straightforward.
 It could become complicated.
-The current program does not handle curves, and adding curve support will be challenging.
+The current program does not handle curves, and adding curve support will become challenging.
 The code makes changes to the path, and we could save the original path information in the arrowhead element and retrieve it when we need it later.